whwkong/BNR4e_24_Homepwner_StateRestoration/README.md

 Ch 18 - Saving, Loading and Application States

 Homepwner app
 - this app builds on the functionality of the Homepwner app from chapter 17.

-- the app's model data is now archived - application state is now preserved.
+- the app's model data is now archived; model data is saved when app transitions to background.

 -----------------------------------
 Tagging Conventions: